Francis Tolentino

-Tolentino is known to be a vintage car aficionado and a sports fan, both international and local.
-He is currently the President of the Samahan ng Kickboxing ng Pilipinas, the national governing body for the sport of kickboxing in the Philippines.
+Francis Ng Tolentino ([nɐŋ tolɛnˈtino], born January 2, 1960) is a Filipino lawyer and politician who served as a Senator of the Philippines from 2019 to 2025.
+He also served as the Senate Majority Leader from 2024 to 2025 and was formerly the chairman of the Senate Blue Ribbon Committee from 2022 to 2023.
+Before being elected to the Senate, he served as Chairperson of the Metropolitan Manila Development Authority (MMDA) from 2010 to 2015 and mayor of Tagaytay twice: from 1986 to 1987 as an officer in charge (OIC) in the provisional government, and then elected to three consecutive terms from 1995 to 2004.

+Tolentino is the principal author of the senate bill that became the Philippine Maritime Zones Act.
+This law, which concerns the Philippines' claims in the South China Sea dispute, has been objected by China.
+As a result, China banned him from entering the country since July 2025.

 Education

-Tolentino had his primary education in Lourdes School of Mandaluyong.
-He obtained his Bachelor of Arts in Philosophy and Bachelor of Laws degree from the Ateneo de Manila University and his Bachelor of Laws (LLB) from Ateneo de Manila University Law School.
+Francis Tolentino had his primary education in Lourdes School of Mandaluyong.
+He studied rigorously and obtained his Bachelor of Arts in Philosophy and Bachelor of Laws degree from the Ateneo de Manila University and his Bachelor of Laws (LLB) from Ateneo de Manila University Law School.
+He is a member of the Aquila Legis, a fraternity exclusively based at the Ateneo de Manila School of Law.

-Tolentino obtained three (3) Master of Laws degrees, one from the University of Michigan Law School in Ann Arbor (USA) where he concentrated on constitutional law, and another from the University of London in England specializing in public international law where he graduated Second Honors (with merit) with Her Royal Highness Princess Anne giving him the award.
+Tolentino obtained three Master of Laws degrees, one from the University of Michigan Law School in Ann Arbor (USA) where he concentrated on constitutional law, and another from the University of London in England specializing in public international law where he graduated Second Honors (with merit) with Her Royal Highness Princess Anne giving him the award.
 He obtained his third (3rd) Master of Laws degree (LLM) from the Ivy League Columbia Law School (New York City), where he displayed "superior academic achievement".

 He passed the New York State Bar Exams as well as the Philippine Bar Exams in 1984 where he obtained a general average of 86.25%.

-He graduated Master on National Security Administration at the National Defense College of the Philippines where he ranked 6th out of 55 graduates.
+Francis Tolentino graduated with a Master’s in National Security Administration at the National Defense College of the Philippines where he ranked 6th out of 55 graduates.